DaveVoorhis/argonvr/README.md

 ---
 This project is an experiment in using Google Gemini to generate useful code when prompted by an experienced developer.
-The only directly human-written content is this final section of this README.md, plus occasional very minor tweaks like changing a comment to be more accurate.
+The only directly human-written content is this final section of this README.md and the TODO.md, plus occasional minor tweaks like changing a comment to be more accurate, or the config values.

-Everything else except TODO.md is Gemini output in response to my prompts.
+Everything else is Gemini output in response to my prompts.

 As such, the code may be flawed and comments and directions incorrect.
 For example, the text above currently states, "Developed and tested on Linux ..."